homeymusic/mami.codi.R/README.md

 The periods disagree.
 The disagreement is not due to a lack of precision in the sensors or the time duration that the waves were in the medium or even the rational fraction approximation ($3/2$ is precisely $150/100$).
-The disagreement seems to be a fundamental uncertainty.
+The disagreement seems to be a fundamental difference in the way the pattern would be perceived between wavelength and frequency sensors.
+This disagreement at the level of pattern recognition of the combined wave is not the same as the uncertainty between the wavelength and frequency of each partial in the wave, above.

 ## How MaMi.CoDi is Implemented